 Her recent work consists of designing and testing interventions using randomized controlled trials, in the domains of health and job search.
 In the domain of health, her work focuses on interventions designed to encourage individuals to adopt healthier behaviors.
 Most interventions tested target children and low income families.
 In the domain of job search, the interventions are aimed at providing relevant information to job seekers.

-"Facilitating Healthy Dietary Habits: An Experiment with a Low Income Population" (2020), with Jonathan James and Jonathan Spiteri, European Economic Review, forthcoming.
+"Facilitating healthy dietary habits: An experiment with a low income population, (2020), with Jonathan James and Jonathan Spiteri, European Economic Review, 129, 103550.

 "Providing Advice to job Seekers at Low Cost: An Experimental Study on Online Advice" (2019), with Philipp Kircher and Paul Muller, Review of Economic Studies 86(4), 1411–1447